top of page

 ADHD Assessment

-Attention-Deficit/Hyperactivity Disorder (ADHD) is a developmental disorder that results in hyperactive/impulsive and/or inattentive behaviour that is more severe than same-age peers.
-Inattentive behaviours may include difficulty sustaining attention in tasks, not listening when spoken too directly, being easily distracted, and often losing things.
-Hyperactive and impulsive behaviours may include behaviours such as talking excessively, interrupting or intruding on others, and being often "on the go".
-There are currently three subtypes of ADHD:
+Inattentive behaviours may include difficulty sustaining attention in tasks, appearing not to listen when spoken to directly, being easily distracted, and frequently losing things.
+Hyperactive and impulsive behaviours may include talking excessively, interrupting or intruding on others, and appearing constantly “on the go.”

 • Inattentive Presentation